 Research professionals at South Dakota Mines say their graduates are choosing to stay in the Black Hills

 RAPID CITY, S.D.
-(KEVN) - Over the last decade South Dakota Mines has had an influx of job opportunities thanks to the commercialization and building of a new office - The Office of Economic Development as well as several other projects underway such as the Nucor Mineral Industries Building.
+(KEVN) - Over the last decade South Dakota Mines has had an influx of job opportunities thanks to the commercialization and building of a new office.
+The Office of Economic Development, as well as several other projects, are underway such as the Nucor Mineral Industries Building.

 The Associate Vice President for Research-Economic Development, Joseph Wright says the school has been able to have a number of graduates stay in the state because of new entrepreneurial opportunities.